moneytoo/Player/README.md

 ### Why is the APK so big?

 The APK available here contains native libraries for all supported architectures (`armeabi-v7a`/`armeabi-v7a-neon`/`arm64-v8a`/`x86`/`x86_64`), which is what takes the most space.
 Although Just Player relies mostly on device decoders, it packs _FFmpeg_ for some advanced features (video chapters and frame rate detection).
-The second largest dependency is [ICU4J](https://github.com/moneytoo/Player/issues/76) - 10 MB only for charset detection of subtitle files. 🤷

 Please note that installs and updates made through Google Play are significantly smaller thanks to Android App Bundles and delta updates.